xeylou/testade.xeylou.fr/content/posts/nagios-introduction/index.md

 #cfg_dir=/usr/local/nagios/etc/routers
 ```

-These files should define the host using `define host` and the services to monitor (active checks done every `check_interval`).
+These files should define the host using `define host` and the `service` to monitor by using `check_*` commands.

-Here is an example of the `define host` used for monitoring the debian host.
+Here is an example of the `define host` used for monitoring the debian host in `/usr/local/nagios/debian-hosts/debian-host.cfg`.

 ```bash {linenos=inline, hl_lines=["2-4"]}
 define host {